Being Broke Is Temporary But Being Poor Is a State of Mind

 As I ponder the life and death of my dear friend, I wonder what could’ve prevented the disastrous turn of events in his life.

 Perhaps the answer can be found in Michael Todd’s powerful words: “I’ve never been poor, only broke.
 Being broke is temporary.
 Being poor is a state of mind.”
-An American theatre and film producer, and erstwhile husband of Elizabeth Taylor, Michael’s business career was volatile, and his failed ventures left him bankrupt several times.
+An American theater and film producer, and erstwhile husband of Elizabeth Taylor, Michael’s business career was volatile, and his failed ventures left him bankrupt several times.
 However, that didn’t stop him from continuing to try.

 Life is unpredictable.
 Even the most competent among us can face an unexpected crisis—financial turmoil, sudden loss of job or a health emergency—anything.
 Whether we recover from it depends on our having the one wealth that really matters: spirit.
 Without spirit, even the greatest talent is useless.